Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 2. Better Sleep Quality

-Another way that keeping your room cold can improve the quality of your rest is by stimulating melatonin production2, a hormone that promotes sleep.
+Another way keeping your room cold can improve the quality of your rest is by stimulating melatonin production2, a hormone that promotes sleep.

 You also have a greater chance of experiencing deep sleep if your room is cold.
 Sleeping in a cool room can help you combat insomnia by lowering your body temperature, which then slows down your metabolism rate.
 As a result, you don’t spend as much energy during sleep, and you’re less likely to wake up in the middle of the night.